On the stability of totally upwind schemes for the hyperbolic initial boundary value problem: Numerical results

 \subsection{Computation of the winding number}

-In the numerical illustrations, the interest of \Cref{thrm:nbrzerodet} is showcased, indeed on the one hand the number of zeros of a function and the winding number of a curve are linked and on the other hand, numerically, it is easier to compute a winding number because it is an integer.
-In fact, if an integer is expected, the approximation of the computer is generally convincing contrary to a real or complex computation that can't tell if $10^{-16}$ is the same than zero.
+In the forthcoming numerical illustrations, the interest of Method~\ref{proc:numericalprocedure} is showcased.
+Indeed, \Cref{thrm:nbrzerodet} makes the link between the number of zeros of a holomorphic function and the winding number of a curve which is easy to compute.
+In fact, as an integer is expected, the approximation of the winding number is generally more reliable, contrary to a real or complex computation because of machine precision.

-When the origin is not on the curve, there are different ways to compute the winding number of the origin with respect to a curve.
-Neither we can apply the definition and compute approximately a complex integral, or we can count the number of path around the origin by using a polygonal approximation of the curve.
-In \cite{Zapata12} and \cite{Zapata13}, they use the second approach and can detect if the origin is too close to the curve.
-Thereafter, they refine the discretization of the curve to be sure that the computation gives the correct result, they call it “insertion procedure with control of singularity for the number of roots”.
-Indeed, thank to the explicit formula \eqref{eq:explicitformula} of the intrinsic Kreiss-Lopatinskii determinant, we can easily prove that $\DKLindep$ is parametrized by a Lipschitz function in order to apply the robust results in \cite{Zapata12} and \cite{Zapata13}.
+When the origin is not on the curve, there are different ways to compute the winding number of the origin with respect to the curve.
+Either we can apply the definition and compute approximately a complex integral, or we can count the number of paths around the origin by using a polygonal approximation of the curve.
+The second approach is studied by Garcia-Zapata and Martin \cite{Zapata12,Zapata14} with a careful numerical treatment that consists in detecting the possible proximity of the curve to the origin.
+To that aim, the discretization of the curve is locally refined by an so-called "insertion procedure with control of singularity".
+Indeed, by the explicit formula \eqref{eq:explicitformula} of the intrinsic Kreiss-Lopatinskii determinant, the curve $\DKLindep(\S)$ is clearly parameterized by the lipschitz function $\DKLindep$, thus satisfies the required assumptions from the result in \cite{Zapata12} and \cite{Zapata14}.